10 of the most distinctive band aesthetics in rock and metal

 From the get-go, Type O Negative made some strong aesthetic choices that they’ve upheld over the years.
 Their exact shade of green immediately conjures the band into the minds of those that see it, while their dedication to bleak yet simple photos and imagery have maintained a seriousness where others have gone cartoonish or approachable.
 Their refusal to deviate from this look has given them a visual power that other bands – especially those in the goth realm – can only dream of embodying.

-With Houston’s Waterparks, the theme is and always has been color.
-The band’s poppy, plucky party-punk has always come with album art so bright that it stings the unprepared eye, with the audio and visual sides merging together to give them a stand-out identity.
-Frontman Awsten Knight even took things one step further by dyeing his hair an Ecto Cooler green that makes him a living embodiment of the band’s approach.
-We’re not responsible for any sunburn experienced looking at Waterparks’ art.
+With Houston’s Waterparks, the theme is and always has been colour.
+The band’s plucky party-punk has always come with album art so bright that it stings the unprepared eye, with the audio and visual sides merging together to give them a standout identity.
+Frontman Awsten Knight even took things one step further on 2019’s FANDOM album by dyeing his hair an Ecto Cooler green that made him a living embodiment of the band’s approach.
+We’re not responsible for any sunburn experienced looking at Waterparks’ art…

-Bright colors, melting corpses, and huge beers — Municipal Waste know what they’re about.
-The band have gone all-in on the late-’80s party apocalypse, drenching their music, art, and persona in all the madness and color of an Ed Repka painting.
+Bright colours, melting corpses, and huge beers… Municipal Waste know what they’re about.
+The band have gone all-in on the late-’80s party apocalypse, drenching their music, art, and persona in all the madness and colour of an Ed Repka painting.
 Even the stark sketch on the cover of 2009’s Massive Aggressive has that rough, margins-of-your-textbook vibe to it.
 This gives the band a feel that some other thrash acts haven’t quite locked down, and which will always make them the ultimate soundtrack for the sweatiest sort of rager.

 Sometimes, you just want to feel ugly.
 Eyehategod have that emotion locked down, the faded vintage medical photos and water damage that adorns their art working perfectly alongside their oozing riffs and junkie shrieks.
 The NOLA sludge band’s entire ethos and aesthetic revels in the honesty of decay, and leaves the listener feeling as though they’re scratching an infected wound even though they know they’ll only make it worse.
 There’s no room for beauty here.

-Plenty of Voivod’s aesthetic must be credited to drummer Michael “Away” Langevin, who has created all of the band’s infamous album covers.
+Plenty of Voivod’s aesthetic must be credited to drummer Michael ‘Away’ Langevin, who has created all of the band’s iconic album covers.
 His sharp-chinned skulls and mantis-like claws have informed much of the Canadian progressive thrash act’s outward attitude.
 But it’s the way these quirky-yet-arch designs merge with the band’s zanier side that provides a unique take on metal which only Voivod can court convincingly.
-Simply put, few if any other bands could pull this aesthetic off.
+Simply put, few – if any – other bands could pull this aesthetic off.